aribamin/MongoMessenger/README.md

 Initialized necessary repo files

 Estimated Time Spent: <br />
-Progress: Completed all tasks assigned
+Progress: Completed all tasks assigned <br />

 Jen <br />

 Estimated Time Spent: <br />
 testing queries debug (2 hours)
 Progress: Completed all tasks assigned  <br />

 # Method of Coordination
 We maintained communication primarily through a Discord group chat, where we regularly updated each other on progress, discussed any roadblocks, and coordinated the integration of individual components.
-Additionally, we held virtual meetings on discord to synchronize our efforts and address any issues collectively.
+Additionally, we held virtual meetings on discord to synchronize our efforts and address any issues collectively. <br />

 Initial Tasks:
 Ensure all members have joined the GitHub repository for mini project 2, Completition: March 27th, 2024